Aquaman And The Lost Kingdom closes chapter on the DC Extended Universe. So what went wrong?

 Suicide Squad (2016)

-The story of villains gathered to undertake dangerous missions on behalf of the American government was a mess, despite finding strong performances from Margot Robbie’s Harley Quinn.
+The story of villains gathered to undertake dangerous missions on behalf of the American government was a mess, despite finding a strong performance in Margot Robbie’s Harley Quinn.
 Studio reshoots turned director David Ayer’s work into a laughable jumble.

 Black Adam (2022)